vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 * Run `bundle install` inside the project folder.
 This will install necessary gems inside the container.
 * Copy rest of the content from your host folder to container app folder.

-Note that copying only `Gemfile` and `Gemfile.lock` to app folder before running `bundle install` has **tremendous advantage**.
-Changes to the other files within the application folder do not trigger `bundle install`.Only if the `Gemfile` or `Gemfile.lock` changes, `bundle install` will be triggered.
+Note that installing OS specific tools and copying only `Gemfile` and `Gemfile.lock` to app folder before running `bundle install` has **tremendous advantage**.
+Changes to the other files within the application folder do not trigger `bundle install`.
+Only if the `Gemfile` or `Gemfile.lock` changes, `bundle install` will be triggered.

 If you think deeply enough, you'll understand that it will save hours.
 If thinking deeply hurts, just try moving the command `COPY . /project` line just above `bundle install`.
 Every time you make even a small change within app folder, the container has to be built with all the gems being installed from scratch.
 This hurts more!